Ferrexpo (LON:FXPO) PT Lowered to GBX 370

-Several other equities analysts also recently commented on the company.
-Barclays lowered their price target on Ferrexpo from GBX 300 ($3.92) to GBX 280 ($3.66) and set an “underweight” rating on the stock in a report on Tuesday.
-Peel Hunt reiterated a “buy” rating and issued a GBX 470 ($6.14) target price on shares of Ferrexpo in a research note on Thursday, May 27th.
-Liberum Capital reissued a “buy” rating and set a GBX 550 ($7.19) target price on shares of Ferrexpo in a research report on Friday, September 3rd.
-Finally, Peel Hunt reaffirmed a “buy” rating and issued a GBX 470 ($6.14) price target on shares of Ferrexpo in a research report on Thursday, May 27th.
-One investment analyst has rated the stock with a sell rating, one has issued a hold rating and three have issued a buy rating to the stock.
-According to MarketBeat.com, Ferrexpo currently has an average rating of “Hold” and an average target price of GBX 428 ($5.59).
+Other equities analysts have also issued research reports about the company.
+Barclays lowered their price objective on Ferrexpo from GBX 300 ($3.92) to GBX 280 ($3.66) and set an underweight rating on the stock in a research note on Tuesday.
+Peel Hunt restated a buy rating and issued a GBX 470 ($6.14) target price on shares of Ferrexpo in a research report on Thursday, May 27th.
+Liberum Capital restated a buy rating and issued a GBX 550 ($7.19) target price on shares of Ferrexpo in a research report on Friday, September 3rd.
+Finally, Peel Hunt reiterated a buy rating and issued a GBX 470 ($6.14) price objective on shares of Ferrexpo in a report on Thursday, May 27th.
+One investment analyst has rated the stock with a sell rating, one has issued a hold rating and three have issued a buy rating to the company.
+According to MarketBeat.com, the company presently has an average rating of Hold and a consensus price target of GBX 428 ($5.59).

 Ferrexpo plc mines for, develops, processes, produces, markets, exports, and sells iron ore pellets to the metallurgical industry.
 It operates two mines and a processing plant near Kremenchug in Ukraine; a port in Odessa; a fleet of vessels operating on the Rhine and Danube waterways; and an ocean-going vessel, which provides top-off services.